 IELTS Writing: Use of cohesive devices/ linkers/ connecting words/ linking words/ connectors; with example

-In IELTS Writing, both in task 1 and task 2, using cohesive devices/ linkers/connecting words/connectors or linking words are very important.
+In IELTS Writing, both in task 1 and task 2, using cohesive devices/ linkers/connecting words/connectors or linking words is very important.
 As the IELTS exam checks a person’s ability in using the English language, the Writing exam becomes very crucial.
 It is because the examiner can, in fact, has an overview of the test taker’s use of vocabulary, the range of grammar, coherence, cohesion, etc. Coherence and cohesion cover a quarter of the Writing exam marks.
-So, to make the description of the picture (task 1) and the essay (task 2) more effective in terms of coherence and cohesion, the successful use of linkers needs to be accurate and to the point.
-The following discussion on linkers are, hence, very important and you should have a close look at it.
+So, to make the description of the picture (Task 1) and the essay (Task 2) more effective in terms of coherence and cohesion, the successful use of linkers needs to be accurate and to the point.
+The following discussion on linkers is, hence, very important and you should have a close look at it.
 If you don’t understand the word or phrase, please have a look at the example sentences.

 List of cohesive devices/ linking words/phrases with meanings and sentence usage: